 But what is the history behind Labour Day, really?
 And why is it so important to the Labour Movement?

-In the late nineteenth century, the working class was in constant struggle to fight for the 8-hour work day.
-Working conditions were really bad, and people were working 10 to 16 hours a day and under unsafe conditions too.
-It took a long time, with numerous protests and a bloody Haymarket Affair in 1886 for workers to really push through with the 8-hour work day system.
+In the late nineteenth century, the working class was in a constant struggle to fight for eight-hour work days.
+Working conditions were really bad, and people were working 10 to 16 hours a day, as well as under unsafe conditions.

 Read more here.

 2. Lee Kuan Yew Began His Political Career By Working With Unions

 Everyone knows that the late Lee Kuan Yew first started out as a lawyer back in the 1960s.
 But what most people don’t realise is that Mr Lee first began his political career by working with local unions.

 While employed at a law firm, Mr Lee acted as the legal advisor to the Postal and Telecommunications Uniformed Staff Union, fighting for better terms and pay.

 According to an article written by Mr Lee himself:

 In February 1952, the President, Secretary, and several committee members of the Postal and Telecommunications Uniformed Staff Union looked for me.
 Amongst them was P Govindaswamy.
 The union was about to go on strike and needed someone to advise it, about its rights and duties, and to draft its press statements.
 I became their legal adviser to negotiate a settlement.

 … After three weeks of negotiations, the 500 postmen and their uniformed senior ranks, up to Inspector of Postmen, went back to work with every one of their demands conceded in full or in part.
 I had been seen as a radical but effective spokesman for the workers and a successful negotiator for the Union.
 These postal workers and their families were the first supporters to line up behind the PAP.– Lee Kuan Yew